2400/git-lab/README.md

     git add README.md
     ```

-    Check the status of your project and record the ouput of the command as your answer to Q4.
+    Check the status of your project and record the ouput of the command as your answer to **Question 4**.

     Did you notice the different file name colors in the two status command?
 You file is now ready to be committed.
 Issue the commit command: